vseloved/rutils/docs/ann-rutils.md

 - Accumulate all the useful syntactic utilities in one suite.
-  Contrary to [ALEXANDRIA][alexandria]), the most widely-used Lisp utilities library, that proclaims the concept of a "good citizen" (i.e it doesn't include such libraries as [SPLIT-SEQUENCE][split-sequence], [ANAPHORA](http://common-lisp.net/project/anaphora/), or [ITERATE](http://common-lisp.net/project/iterate/)), `RUTILS` aims to include all the needed pieces, regardless of their origin and presence in other libraries.
+  Contrary to [ALEXANDRIA][alexandria]), the most widely-used Lisp utilities library, that proclaims the concept of a "good citizen" (i.e. it doesn't include such libraries as [SPLIT-SEQUENCE][split-sequence], [ANAPHORA](http://common-lisp.net/project/anaphora/), or [ITERATE](http://common-lisp.net/project/iterate/)), `RUTILS` aims to include all the needed pieces, regardless of their origin and presence in other libraries.

-- Introduce fine-grained modularity - one of the common complaints about the standard is lack of this property.
+- Introduce fine-grained modularity - one of the common complaints about the standard is the lack of this property.
 So, as `RUTILS` is intended as an extension of the standard, it makes sense to address the complaint This point, actually, arouse interest from the folks at [Mathematical Systems Institute](https://github.com/mathematical-systems),